Hypnotherapy for alcohol issues is much quicker!

 At A.A. they will tell you that you must give booze up for good and go through the Twelve Steps, whereas I propose only three:

 3). if you need further help, come back.

 Some people don't need to come back for further help with this, but some do.
 No-one can seriously claim to have "tried hypnotherapy" if they skipped number three, by the way.
-At A.A. they expect you to devote the rest of your life to their method!
+At A.A., they expect you to devote the rest of your natural life to their method!
 We don't, but for some people it might take more than one session, obviously.
-Nevertheless, whether you want to quit or just cut down, you can expect clear results from the first session anyway, so you'll know you aren't wasting your time. more about this
+In any case, whether you want to quit or just cut down, you can expect clear results from the first session anyway, so you'll know you aren't wasting your time. more about this

 All you have to do is make that call!
 You can leave the rest to me.
 0161-474-8120 or call/text 07748 838 644 any day, any time.

 Consultant Hypnotherapist Chris Holmes BA(Hons) HPD DipCAH is registered with the GHR as a Senior Hypnotherapy Practitioner and has been helping people from Stockport, Cheshire, Manchester and Tameside U.K. to cut back on alcohol or stop altogether if they prefer, since August 2000.